Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

 another province according to the decision of the competent authority, and cannot continue studying at the training unit, except in the case specified in Point c of this Clause;
-    b) Conditions for transferring training units: the training unit to which the student is transferring is training in the same major as the student; the student\'s wish to transfer training units must be approved by the heads of the training units from which the student is transferring and the training units to which the student is transferring;
+    m) Conditions for transferring training units: the training unit to which the student is transferring is training in the same major as the student; the student\'s wish to transfer training units must be approved by the heads of the training units from which the student is transferring and the training units to which the student is transferring;
-    c) Students are not allowed to transfer training units while they are studying in the final semester of the course or are being disciplined from warning or higher;
+    n) Students are not allowed to transfer training units while they are studying in the final semester of the course or are being disciplined from warning or higher;
-    d) The head
+    o) The head
 of the training unit shall specify the records and procedures for transferring; the procedures for considering and recognizing part or all of the credits that the student has studied, and deciding on the number